skane88/BeamDesign/README.md

-# AS4100Library
+# BeamDesign
-A python library for AS4100 steel design checks.
+A Python library intended to carry out beam / column design checks in Python.

+At this point it is intended to start with an AS4100 check.
+Other Australian and International standards may follow.